tptshepo/snapdev/README.md

 ```

+snapdev uses [mustache.js](https://github.com/janl/mustache.js) as the templating engine.

-### Step2: Register the package with the code generator
+### Step 2: Register the package with the code generator

 Now that we have created our package, the next step is to register it with the code generator by describing how the files will be outputed.